 Want a Thailand reading list?
 Treat yourself to these 31 wonderful books about Thailand and either (A) set the scene before your trip, or (B) enjoy them while travelling.

-The following books include ‘best book of your life’ literature, children’s books, as well as guilty-secret beach-book junk.
+The following books include ‘best book of your life’ literature, children’s books, Thai cookbooks, coffee table books, and some guilty-secret beach-book junk.
 Fire up your Kindle and let’s go…

 TIP!
 For travel guide books, see the 29 best Thailand travel guides